-Note: Due to COVID-19, students will not be allowed to go through the lost and found this year.
-There is a lost and found box in the main hallway.
-Articles of clother inside the other entrances, but most items iewelry are konti tudents and families are asked to go through the lost and -ج., portfolio walk times).
-Afterwards, all leftover items are sent to a local organization. four child's teacher for this ar police department.
-This form and two pieces of ID are to get a vulnerable sector check done at no cost.
-Updated vulnerable sector checks regu are required for Wolf Creek volunteers every three years.
+Note: Due to COVID-19, students will not be allowed to go through the lost and found at this time. substantial bearing just and found.
+Small items such as inside the other entrances, but most items jewelry are kept in the office

+..., students and families are asked to go through the lost and ...ark times).
+Afterwards, all leftover items are sent to a local organization. !fou